-At Banc Media we were recently joined for a week by SEO Director Charlie Whitworth’s younger brother, Jake, looking for experience of the workplace.
-Charlie was particularly keen to set him on genuine day-to-day tasks required by the Banc Media team (with correct supervision, of course) rather than binning him off with made-up jobs and brew round responsibilities.
+At Banc we were recently joined for a week by SEO Director Charlie Whitworth’s younger brother, Jake, looking for experience of the workplace.
+Charlie was particularly keen to set him on genuine day-to-day tasks required by the Banc Digital team (with correct supervision, of course) rather than binning him off with made-up jobs and brew round responsibilities.

 Jake chronicled his week (I’m sure it was two weeks when I was a lad), and shares his experiences here…

-I was given my first task where I had to go to each blog on the website of Banc Media and make sure there were no broken links or any broken images.
+I was given my first task where I had to go to each blog on the website of Banc Digital and make sure there were no broken links or any broken images.
 I did this by going into the CMS (Content Management System) of the website and looked through all of the media files.
 If there was a broken image, I would delete it and replace it with the original photo.
 If there was not an image that could be replaced, I had to make a note of this.

 After doing that for a while, I was told to stop and was put onto a new task which was called ‘redirecting’.
 This is required when the SEO client has provided you many links which produce error 404 pages and you have to redirect them to a page which still exists – hence why it’s called redirecting.
 I did roughly around 200 of these for a company called Capital Gardens.